Descriptions - Other Products

 Palm oil is produced from the pulp or flesh of the fruit of the oil palm.
 Palm oil contains an equal proportion of unsaturated acids, containing about 40% oleic acids (monounsaturated), 44% palmitic acids and oleic acids, which are also the major fatty acids produced by the body.
 It is a natural source of Vitamin E, the tocopherols, and tocotrienols and is also a very rich source of beta-carotene, an important source of Vitamin A. Palm oil is physically and chemically different from either palm kernel or coconut oil and should not be considered similar to these oils.
 Palm oil also contains a much higher proportion of palmitic acids than other fats and oils.

 Palm oil makes a nice hard bar when used in combination with other oils such as coconut and olive oil.
 It is less water soluble and resists melting; it saponifies easily and pulls other oils into saponification quicker.
 It is also known as vegetable tallow and adds firmness to bar soaps, giving a pale white-yellow color.
 Palm oil will speed up the soapmaking process.
 Because the palm oil mixture is more reactive, you must add the essential oils and the nutrients swiftly or the soap will begin to set prematurely.
-Our palm oil is refined, food grade palm oil.
+Our palm oil is refined.
 SAP value: 199.1.
 INCI: Elaeis guinnesis oil.

 Palm Kernel 107° Elaeis guineensis